Gao Shuxun: Biography

-After the end of the War of Resistance Against Japan, on October 30, 1945, during the Battle of Handan, Gao Shuxun led the newly formed Eighth Army and the Hebei Civilian Army.
-The Central Committee of the Communist Party of China praised this.
-Soon Mao Zedong also launched the "Gao Shuxun Movement" to promote the Kuomintang army uprising, surrender, and accept the adaptation.
-On November 10, 1945, Gao Shuxun’s Democratic Founding Army was established.
-Gao Shuxun was appointed as the commander-in-chief of the Democratic Founding Army, Wang Dingnan was the director of the General Political Department, Fan Longzhang was the first army commander, and Qiao Mingli was the second army commander.
-On November 13, 1945, with the approval of the CPC Central Committee Secretariat, introduced by Deng Xiaoping and Bo Yibo, Gao Shuxun officially joined the Communist Party of China.
+After the end of the Second Sino-Japanese War, on 30 October, 1945, during the Handan Campaign, Gao Shuxun led the newly formed Eighth Army and the Hebei Civilian Army.
+The CCP Central Committee praised this.
+Soon, Mao Zedong launched the "Gao Shuxun Movement" to promote the Kuomintang army uprising, surrender, and accept the adaptation.
+On 10 November, 1945, Gao's Democratic Founding Army was established.
+Gao was appointed as the commander-in-chief of the Democratic Founding Army, Wang Dingnan was the director of the General Political Department, Fan Longzhang was the first army commander, and Qiao Mingli was the second army commander.
+On 13 November, 1945, with the approval of the CCP Central Committee Secretariat, introduced by Deng Xiaoping and Bo Yibo, Gao officially joined the CCP.
 After the establishment of the Democratic National Founding Army, the Jinji Luyu Military Region sent a batch of political work cadres to the Democratic National Founding Army to carry out political work, but these cadres were not happy with the general of the Democratic National Founding Army.
-On June 14, 1947, the so-called "conspiracy riots" of the Democratic People's Republic of China were reported.
-On June 15, 1947, Gao Shuxun was arrested and examined for the "conspiracy uprising" of the Democratic Founding Army, and the designation of the Democratic Founding Army was revoked.
+On 14 June, 1947, the so-called "conspiracy riots" of the Democratic People's Republic of China were reported.
+On 15 June, 1947, Gao Shuxun was arrested and examined for the "conspiracy uprising" of the Democratic Founding Army, and the designation of the Democratic Founding Army was revoked.
 One year after the review, no evidence was found, and Gao Shuxun was appointed deputy commander of the North China Military Region.
-Later, after the Third Plenary Session of the Eleventh Central Committee of the Communist Party of China, the injustice of the so-called "conspiracy riot" by the Democratic People's Founding Army was finally vindicated.
+Later, after the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, the injustice of the so-called "conspiracy riot" by the Democratic People's Founding Army was finally vindicated.

-After the founding of the People’s Republic of China, Gao Shuxun served as the Vice Chairman of the People’s Government of Hebei Province, the Vice Governor of Hebei Province, the National People’s Congress, the National Defense Committee of the People ’s Republic of China, and the National Committee of the Chinese People ’s Political Consultative Conference.

-On January 19, 1972, Gao Shuxun died in Beijing.
-He was 76 years old.
+After the founding of the People's Republic of China, Gao Shuxun served as the Vice Chairman of the People's Government of Hebei Province, the Vice Governor of Hebei Province, the National People's Congress, the National Defense Committee of the People 's Republic of China, and the National Committee of the Chinese People 's Political Consultative Conference.
+On January 19, 1972, Gao Shuxun died in Beijing, at 76.